- Install Hugo

 Notice the browser tab name My New Hugo Site but the site is empty.

-Let’s stop the server Ctrl+C
+Let’s stop the server with Ctrl+C

 and add some content.